 The euro zone is no stranger to political upheaval, but with a number of countries having fended off far-right and eurosceptic challenges in votes this year, there appears to be a renewed sense of unity within the bloc.

-"At the moment everyone is focusing on the political relief in Europe and the political unrest in the U.S.," ING's senior rates strategist Martin van Vliet said.
-"But the market is quite binary, so it is dangerous to assume this will last forever."
+"At the moment, everyone is focusing on the political relief in Europe and the political unrest in the U.S.," ING's senior rates strategist Martin van Vliet said.

-U.S. 10-year yields dropped 4 basis points on Wednesday to 2.29 percent while German equivalents were unchanged at 0.42 percent.
+U.S. 10-year yields dropped 8.5 basis points on Wednesday to an almost four-week low of 2.243 percent while German equivalents were 5 basis points lower at 0.38 percent .
 At 187 bps, the gap between the two benchmarks was the lowest since Nov.
 14.

 This gulf was also evident in currency markets, with the euro climbing to its highest since Nov.
 9 against the dollar.